richelbilderbeek/programmeringskurs/evaluations/20220528/results.md

 ## Results from parents

+ * Parents agreed with all things discussed
  * Sometimes a kid gets stuck when working from home

 ## Interpretation

 As far as I can see, the kids and parents are happy and there is little criticism to work with.

-There are some kids that want to deepen their knowledge.
+Of course, there is a survival bias, with unhappy kids and parents leaving the course.

 There are some kids that want to get to know one another in the break.
+I will ask the kids what kind of activities they suggest.
+There are some child parks around, maybe we should go there.

+There are some kids that want to deepen their knowledge and there are some kids that want longer lessons.
+It feels the moment is right to start the Advanced Team, that will have lessons from 12:15-13:00, and one is only allowed in it when having done at least 1 lektionkort.